 In 2015 the Truth and Reconciliation Commission released its Final Report and 94 Calls to Action.
 TRC Chief Commissioner Murray Sinclair said, “We have described for you a mountain, we have shown you the path to the top.
 We call upon you to do the climbing.”

-In 2011, Canadian Yearly Meeting, the national body of Canadian Quakers, had called on Quakers to actively engage in reconciliation efforts:
+Canadian Yearly Meeting, the national body of Canadian Quakers, had, in 2011, called on Quakers to actively engage in reconciliation efforts:

 We are being invited by the Indigenous peoples of Canada as represented by the Indian Residential School Survivors, through the Indian Residential School Survivors Settlement Agreement, to enter a journey of truth finding and reconciliation.
 We encourage all Friends, in their Meetings for Worship and Monthly and Regional Meetings, boldly to accept this invitation and to engage locally, regionally, and nationally, actively seeking ways to open ourselves to this process…”

 Following the release of the TRC’s Final Report and Calls to Action, Friends expressed our continued commitment to learning and to engaging in the hard work of reconciliation, stating, “We appreciate reconciliation is an ongoing process and not a one-time event.
 As Friends, we are committed to walk this journey.”
 We also noted that in our reconciliation efforts:

 All actions require the guidance of the Indigenous peoples involved and need to be done with respect, cooperation, and ongoing consultation….
 We acknowledge that part of our journey is to decolonize our own thinking and sit in the discomfort and pain of confronting where we need to deepen our understanding, bear witness, and transform our behaviour.”

 We encourage all Canadians to read the Calls to Action and discern what you might do to engage in reconciliation and building right relations with Indigenous peoples.